 Reef Project of Sainte Marie Island (PRISM)

-MAPs are a tool used for the regulation of fishing periods and areas, and of other activities impacting the reef.
-These regulations lower the stress imposed on the coral environment and therefore seek to reestablish the balance of its ecosystems (fish and coral recruitment, invasive species monitoring, remission of corals and zooxanthellae after a bleaching period,…).
+MPAs are a means of regulating fishing periods and zones, and all other activities impacting the reef.
+Such regulations help to reduce the stress imposed on the coral environment and thus restore the balance of the ecosystems that make it up (reproduction of fish and corals, monitoring of invasive species, remission of coral and zooxanthellae after a period of bleaching, etc.).